Jump to Recipe Print Recipe

 This is also my father’s favourite snack.
 There is always a food stall at the supermarkets’ or at the shopping centre entrance and also at every service station.
-My father gets into trouble by my mom because he keeps buying them while he already has stock of Taiyaki in the freezer.
+My father gets into trouble by my mum because whenever we go to the shops, he keeps buying them even though he already has stock of Taiyaki in the freezer.
 He loves Taiyaki that much.

-Taiyaki is a little bit like a waffle filled with sweet red bean paste.
-It is said that a good taiyaki is one that has the thin crispy waffle outside completely filled with An (the sweet red bean paste) from head to tail.
+Taiyaki is a little bit like a waffle filled with sweet Azuki bean paste.
+It is said that a good taiyaki is one that has a thin crispy waffle outside and is completely filled with An (the sweet red bean paste) from head to tail.
 Some people are not big fans of sweet red bean paste, if you are one of those people, the”An” can be replaced with custard cream or Nutella.
-I especially think filling Taiyaki with Nutella is a great idea and would love to try it next time.
-This recipe makes about 6 Taiyakis and now we have some in the freezer.
-When our Taiyaki stock run out, I would love to try Nutella.

-I am also aware that many people do not have this special fish shaped pan to specifically make Taiayakis.
-I certainly did not have one and could not buy it in Australia.
-I bought it online and got it sent to Australia from Japan.
-For you, I added it in my shop.
+I am also aware that many people do not have this special fish shaped pan to specifically make Taiyakis.
+I certainly did not have one and could not buy it in Australia so I bought it online and got it sent to Australia from Japan.
+You can get Taiyakipan on line.

 - 1 cup plain flour

 - 2 tsp baking powder

 Divide the An to 6 x 40g each and shape them into a 10cm long cylinder with cling wrap and set aside.